Medical expert of the article

 30 - wheat, 20 - rye or only 40 - rye |

-School meals are a special problem in organizing schoolchildren's meals.
-They must be energetically valuable and saturated with micronutrients to ensure a high degree of mental and physical performance of the child.
-An example of a recommendation for building school breakfasts can be seen in the following work of English pediatricians.
+School breakfasts pose a special problem in organizing schoolchildren's nutrition.
+They should be energy-rich and rich in micronutrients to ensure a high level of mental and physical performance of the child.
+An example of a recommendation for building school breakfasts can be seen in the following work by English pediatricians.

-At least 30% of the energy from the IAO (recommended daily intake).
+At least 30% of energy from RDI (recommended daily intake).

 Nutrients, nutritional value |